Wanderzest

 Home » Recipes » Dinner

-Easy Chicken Enchiladas Recipe
+Chicken Enchiladas Recipe

-Modified: Apr 23, 2025 · Published: Apr 23, 2025 by Ashley Amundsen · This post may contain affiliate links · 5 Comments
+Modified: Jun 3, 2026 · Published: Apr 23, 2025 by Ashley Amundsen · This post may contain affiliate links · 5 Comments

 Jump to Recipe

-Busy weeknights call for dinner recipes that are quick, simple, and still totally satisfying, like this 4-ingredient Easy Chicken Enchiladas Recipe.
-With just shredded chicken, a can of enchilada sauce, flour tortillas, and plenty of melty Mexican cheese, you'll have a comforting meal on the table in under 30 minutes!
+Busy weeknights call for dinner recipes that are quick, simple, and still totally satisfying, like this 4-ingredient Chicken Enchiladas Recipe.
+With just shredded chicken, a can of enchilada sauce, flour tortillas, and plenty of melty cheese, you'll have a comforting meal on the table in under 30 minutes!

 Chicken enchiladas topped with cilantro in a pan.

-🔍 Quick Look: Easy Chicken Enchiladas
+🔍 Quick Look: Chicken Enchiladas Recipe

 • 🕒 Ready In: 30 minutes